spiral-project/daybed/docs/source/fieldtypes.rst

 * **decimal**: A decimal number
 * **boolean**: A boolean

-The transcription of a basic types field can look like:
+For example, when combining global properties and one of those basic field, it becomes:

 .. code-block:: json